sombriks/sample-htmx-javalin/README.md

 - [Shadow plugin][20] does similar job done by [maven shade plugin][40]
 - Javalin supports a good range of [template engines][50], just pick one
 - There are a good amount of [logging options][60] to Javalin
-- Spock demands us to enable the groovy language but it worths the effort
+- Spock demands us to enable the groovy language in the project
+- Groovy support has issues to proper set jvm toolchain, fallbacks to system

 ## Next steps